atvfool/fsociety/README.md

 # fsociety
 WARNING: do not actually execute this.
-You will not be able to recover your files
+You will not be able to recover the files.

 This is intended to encrypt every bit of data in a unix filesystem using 256-bit AES with a self-destructing, randomly generated key.